Price Management Software

 Integration Layer

-Pricing software connects to the broader revenue tech stack - CRM systems like Salesforce, ERP platforms, billing systems like Meteroid, and payment processors.
+Price management software connects to the broader revenue tech stack, including CRM systems like Salesforce, ERP platforms, billing software, and payment processors.
 This ensures pricing decisions flow through to actual customer transactions.

 Types of Pricing Software